-- Sales Tax: Sales Tax is an item of indirect tax.
-It is collected by the seller from the customers and deposited in Government’s Account as per requirements of the Sales Tax Act.
-Sales tax is to be deducted from gross sales figures and sales tax liability (net of payments) is shown as current liability in the balance sheet.
+- Goods and Services Tax: Goods and Services Tax is an item of indirect tax.
+It is collected by the seller from the customers and deposited in Government’s Account as per the requirements of the Goods and Service Tax Act.
+Goods and Service Tax is to be deducted from gross sales figures and tax liability (net of payments) is shown as a current liability in the balance sheet.

 From the following information, prepare a Trading Account of M/s.
 RAJ Traders for the year

 Returns outward 72,000